 Accounting Fees and Services

-The following table summarizes the aggregate fees for professional services rendered (1) to us by PricewaterhouseCoopers LLP for the years ended December 31, 2019 and December 31, 2018, and (2) to Private Madrigal by Friedman LLP, independent accounting firm, in 2018 for consents and comfort letter services rendered during such period.
+The following table summarizes the aggregate fees for professional services rendered to us by PricewaterhouseCoopers LLP for the years ended December 31, 2022 and December 31, 2021.
 The Audit Committee pre-approved all services fees described below.